for Comrade EC, who’s happy in Heaven with Francoise Sagan now

 Thirty three cc.

-We crashed into a van full of hippies doing 45.
+We crashed into a van full of well-to-do hippies doing 25.
 I was in a coma for awhile.
-Sued and won and learned, again, to walk.
+Somebody sued and I won and learned, again, to walk.

 That pigeon is pissing me off.

 It explodes like an M-80.
 The other birds skip and hop into a vortex that rises and wheels in a tilted craze above the trees and folks on all the other benches around the fountain of nymphs flinch and look up.
 An old black guy lap-catches his red sherbet still clutching the swung cone.
 I’m good at pretending to be as shocked as anyone else.
 Like, what the fuck was that?

 Bad stink of incinerated sneaker /black diffusing cloud of vile pidge while/ proximate ears go ringing.
 Only one witness actually saw that it was a pigeon-bomb and that the explosion followed a lunging wink from the hero of this tale.
 This will change the witness’ life forever.
 The pigeons come back to finish their crumb lunch.
 “Forever” seems kind of redundant there but it’s standard.
 One gray feather falls back from heaven.

 Here he comes to talk to me.
 The bigger my grin the slower he approaches.